 A replay attack is an attack a hacker can carry against Smart Contracts.
 An attacker captures a transaction and replays it later to mislead the system into processing it again.

 Hackers can achieve this by altering or transmitting the original transaction many times.

 One way to protect against replay attacks is to use a unique identifier for each transaction.
 For example, you can include a timestamp or random number in the transaction data.

 Use a tamper-proof ledger to store all system transactions to prevent replay assaults.

 How Can Auditors Identify these Attacks?

 During an inquiry, smart contract auditors can spot all the assaults mentioned above.
-They may recognize modified Smart Contract code or system weaknesses that criminals can exploit.
+In addition, they may recognize modified Smart Contract codes or system weaknesses that criminals can exploit.

 Additionally, auditors can assist you in determining the risks associated with your Smart Contract.
 They may also provide advice on how to reduce those risks.
 Hiring a professional auditor is one of the best ways to protect your Smart Contract from malicious attacks.

 Replay attacks are also easy to spot from the point of view of a professional auditor.
-If someone has been trying to update your Smart Contract’s history, they may be attempting a replay assault.
+For example, if someone has been trying to update your Smart Contract’s history, they may be attempting a replay assault.

 Auditors can discover a Sybil attack by counting the addresses interacting with your Smart Contract.
 If there are too many addresses, then it’s likely that someone is trying to use this malicious operation.